Managing Workflows

 2. Click the Folders menu.
 The Folders menu opens (see above screen).

 3. Select New Folder.
-A new folder called 'untitled folder' is created inside the folder you selected.
+A new folder named 'untitled folder' is created.

-4. Click the Folder menu again, and select Rename to give a more appropriate name to your folder.
+4. Click the Folders menu again and select Rename to provide a meaningful name.

 Renaming Folders

-You can rename a subfolder that is located under the Shared Workflows folder.
+You can rename subfolders within the Shared Workflows folder.

 To rename a folder